 Ingrown hairs, also often referred to as razor bumps, are a common skin condition caused by hair removal in both males and females, but are a particular problem on the neck in men.

 They occur when shaved or removed hairs get trapped inside the skin, causing lesions that look like acne but are not actually acne.

 Ingrown hairs are more common in people with curly hair, especially black men, and can be prevented by stopping or changing hair removal practices.
-Ingrown hairs can also be stopped in their tracks with a proper skincare regimen.
+They can also be treated topically.

-Ingrown hairs result in firm skin-colored or red or dark acne-like lesions that can be itchy or sore.
-When they are caused by shaving, they are often called "razor bumps" or "shave bumps."
-Sometimes, these lesions can fill with liquid that resembles pus.
+Ingrown hairs result in firm, acne-like lesions that can be itchy or sore.
+Depending on the skin color of the person who gets them, they can be skin-colored, red, or dark.
+Sometimes, the lesions can fill with liquid that resembles pus.
 Although these breakouts appear similar to acne, they are a completely different phenomenon.